Call our 24/7 advice line for health care professionals and families if you need support with symptom management and end of life care.

-The Hospice is launching a new survey to understand how informed and prepared people living in Mildenhall feel about facing dying, death, caring and grief.
+The Hospice is launching a survey to understand how informed and prepared people living in Sudbury feel about living with dying, death, caring and grief.

 We want people in the town to share their understanding, knowledge and experiences by completing a survey developed by Western Sydney University and the GroundSwell Project in Australia.